emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watchlists, continue watching or history. ❌
 1. Has decent sorting options, but not much in terms of media discovery tools. ⚠️
 1. Site does not have 4K content. ❌
+1. Site looks good + works well on mobile. ✔️

 ***
-## BrocoFlix
+## Filmex
-### Score: 12/22
+### Score: 15/24
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
+1. Finds streams consistently for both new and old content. ✔️
-1. Has 6 servers, but does not auto-switch if ones fails. ⚠️
+1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. UI is decent, looks modern, but has room for improvement. ⚠️
+1. UI is solid, feels modern and shows results as you search. ✔️
-1. Most content has built in subs. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has ontinue watching when you signup. ⚠️
+1. Has decent sorting options, but more discoverability options would be nice. ⚠️
+1. Site does not have 4K content. ❌
+1. Site doesn't work well or look great on mobile. ❌

+***
+## Flicker
+### Score: 15/24
+1. Streams load very fast. ✔️
+1. Site has 1080p and can be switched. ✔️
+1. Good for both new and old content. ✔️
+1. Site has 7 servers, but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI and player are nice, search shows results as you type. ✔️
+1. Has subs for most content and allows adding your own and adjusting. ✔️
-1. It has movies, shows and anime. ✔️
+1. Has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
-1. Site has no sorting or content discoverability options. ❌
+1. Has collections and AI recommendations, but is still a bit lacking in terms of sorting. ⚠️
 1. Site does not have 4K content. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️

 ***
+## WatchHQ
+### Score: 15/24
+1. Streams load very fast. ✔️
+1. Has 1080p and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. 9 servers, but you have to select them in sites setting rather than player. ❌
+1. Site does not have episode auto-next. ❌
+1. Site is Autoembed clone so its nice. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Has watch lists if you signup. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️

+***
+## YoYoMovies
+### Score: 15/24
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. Has 4 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is alright but has room for improvement. ⚠️
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Has decent sorting options, but media discovery tools could be added. ⚠️
+1. Site does not have 4K content. ❌
+1. Site looks good + works well on mobile. ✔️

+***
+## SlideMovies
+### Score: 15/24
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed in playback settings. ✔️
+1. Good for both new and old content. ✔️
+1. Has 5 english and 3 non eng servers, but does not auto-switch when one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI has room for improvement. ❌
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has history when you create account. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌
+1. Site looks good + works well on mobile. ✔️

+***
 ## EE3
-### Score: 12/22
+### Score: 14/24
 1. Streams load very fast. ✔️
 1. Content is 1080p, but cannot be changed. ⚠️
 1. Good for both new and old content. ✔️